 There are countless ways to get involved in the life of the Holy Trinity.
 Volunteer opportunities inside and outside the Church are listed in the Serve section of the website and in the Get Engaged brochure on our news page.
 You can also contact Mark Lile-King, Minister of Welcome, Engagement and Pastoral Care at or 336-272-6149 ext.
 272 and he will help you find a place to connect.

-In addition to volunteer opportunities, there are several special-interest groups that you are welcome to join:
+In addition to volunteer opportunities, there are several special-interest groups that you are welcome to join.

 Choirs are available for singers of every age.
 More details are in the Music section of the website.

 Education for Ministry helps participants answer the question, “What does life mean in relationship to God and my neighbor?”
-The course, which meets weekly, September to May, 9:30 - noon on a weekday morning, requires a year-long commitment.
+The course, which meets weekly, September to May, on a weekday morning, requires a year-long commitment.
 The EFM program, designed by the University of the South School of Theology at Sewanee, Tennessee, includes Bible study, church history, and discussion of views of theologians.
 It also helps participants define their personal theological view and exercise their call to minister to the world.
-Contact Libby Haile at 336-274-4945 or . about starting the program in the fall.
-There is more information at the EFM website: www.sewanee.edu/EFM.
+For more information, contact Libby Haile at 336-314-1022.

 TWIGS (Those With Infinitely Greater Sense) is a community of inquisitive friends who get together regularly for fellowship and learning.
 During the regular church year, they meet most Wednesdays at 4 pm. in Roe Library for Bible study and discussion of the lectionary readings for the following Sunday.
 Then most of the group enjoys the Wednesday Night Dinner together in Haywood Duke Room.
 During the Summer months the group usually has a social and educational outing once a month including a pay-your-own-way lunch.
 Contact Pat Beck at .